zahidkizmaz/firefly-algorithm-tsp/README.md

     You need to have Julia-1.1 to run this project without any errors.
 Check this link to install Julia. <a href="https://julialang.org/downloads/"> Install Julia </a>

     ```console
-   $ apt-get update && apt-get install \
+   $ sudo apt-get update && apt-get install \
                                 wget \
                                 ca-certificates \
                                 python3 \